Players (Canadian) Formula B Series Race

 - March 73B (Gary Magwood): New to Gary Magwood (Toronto, Ontario, Canada), and raced in the Players Canadian series.
 Magwood was increasingly absorbed with his racing school at Mosport Park, and the March 73B was raced once by Luke de Sadeleer in 1974 before Magwood had his first race of the year in it at Sanair in July.
 After qualifying third, he hit the pit wall during the race, and wiped out the left side of the car.
 Magwood acquired a new Lola T360, but the March was eventually repaired and was advertised by Magwood in June 1977.
 Subsequent history unknown.

-- McLaren M4B (Max Callicott): Max Callicott (Anaheim, CA) raced a McLaren M4A in SCCA events.
-His earliest known race in the car was at Willow Springs in August 1969 but a letter from Callicott dated 1996 that is with the car says that he bought it direct from The Chequered Flag in 1968.
-The letter states that it had been a F2 car raced by Ian Ashley and "Pierre" Courage; neither Ashley nor Piers Courage raced for Flag in F2 but Ashley raced for them in F3 so this may actually be his F3 car.
-Callicott sold it to Peter Boyd (Anaheim, CA) in 1981, then to Richard Wells in 1983 and Mike Fazzi from 1988 to 1995.
-Rebuilt with a new Marc Bahner tub while Fazzi owned it as the rear of the original tub had been cut off.
+- McLaren M4B (Max Callicott): Max Callicott (Anaheim, CA) raced a Formula B McLaren M4A in SCCA Nationals in the 1969 season.
+His 1969 Drivers Licence application lists the Sears Point National in July as his first outing, but he had revealed plans to race the McLaren as early as March.
+A letter from Callicott dated 1996 that is with the car says that he bought it direct from The Chequered Flag in 1968, and states that it had been a F2 car raced by Ian Ashley and Piers Courage.
+Neither Ashley nor Courage raced for Flag in F2 but Ashley raced for them in F3 so this may actually be his F3 car.
+Callicott drove the car again in 1970, then took two seasons out before returned for the 1973 season, having to go through Drivers School with the McLaren in January 1973.
+He then competed in three rounds of the Canadian FB series and at one of those was said to be driving a March 73B instead of his faithful old McLaren.
+The March is likely to have been a hire car or a transcription error.
+Callicott was not seen again and sold the McLaren to Peter Boyd (Anaheim, CA) in 1981.
+It then went to Richard Wells in 1983 and to Mike Fazzi from 1988 to 1995.
+It was rebuilt with a new Marc Bahner tub while Fazzi owned it as the rear of the original tub had been cut off.
 The new tub was modelled on Jim Brown's 1967 car but used the original bulkheads.
 The rebuilt car was with Tom Crowther in 2000 when Trojan "allocated" it the identity '200-13' on the basis that 200-13 was one of the F3 cars sold to The Chequered Flag.
 Owned by Tom Lee (Seattle, WA) by 2009.
 Advertised by Kim Baker's Vintage Race Car Sales (Pittsfield, MA) and sold to an unknown UK owner in 2013.

 - March 73B (Tom Outcault): New to Tom Outcault (Cranford, NJ, later Middletown, OH) and entered for him by Troco Racing (Cranford, NJ, later Carlisle, OH) in the Players Canadian Formula B series and in SCCA Nationals.
 At Mosport in August 1973, Outcault went off at corner 3 and collided heavily with Al Lader's abandoned Brabham BT40.
 The March was "written off" and Outcault was hospitalised with ankle injuries.
 Outcault acquired a March 743 tub and rebuilt his car on that, so the history of the 73B effectively ends at that point.